 Co-Host - Ahavati ( the architectress of these educational comps )

-Part X in an ongoing series introducing serious writers of DUP to the most well-known poets, both classical and modern.
+Part XI in an ongoing series introducing serious writers of DUP to the most well-known poets, both classical and modern.
+Ralph Waldo Emerson

-Write a new poem honoring Neruda from any of his published poetry.
-We feel listing poems may be constricting, and want you to follow the inspiration wherever it leads.
+Write a new poem honoring Emerson inspired by any of his poems.
+We feel listing particular poems may be constricting, and want you to follow the inspiration wherever it leads.

 1. One entry per DUP persona.

 2. No erotica; this is open to all ages and can't be viewed with an ECW.